 St. Swithun’s day is a sort of British analog of America’s Groundhog Day.
 If it rains on St. Swithun’s day, it is supposed to rain for the next 40 days.
 Is there some truth to the legend?
 See Jon McLoone‘s article Mathematica Tests the St. Swithun’s Day Proverb posted at Wolfram Blog.

-Rachel Thomas presents Beautiful symmetry provides glimpse into quantum world on News from the world of maths.
+Rachel Thomas presents Beautiful symmetry provides glimpse into quantum world (link died).
 This article reports on a low-termperature experiment that implies that the exceptional Lie group E8 is at work.

 Did you know that sine and cosine are equal for all x?
 Heather (Xi) submitted a pseudo-proof in A=B implies that 1=1, therefore? by her colleague TwoPi at 360.
 (If there is ever a 360th Carnival of Mathematics, Heather should host it.)

 Rick Regan presents Counting Binary and Hexadecimal Palindromes posted at Exploring Binary.
-Rick counts base 10 palindromes as a warm-up before diving into new territory with binary and hexidecimal numbers.
+Rick counts base 10 palindromes as a warm-up before diving into new territory with binary and hexadecimal numbers.

 Gregory Astley wrote a guest post Maxima Tutorial – plotting direction fields for 1st order ODEs for Mike Croucher‘s blog Walking Randomly.
 (Maxima is part of the SAGE mathematics system.
 Mike has written several posts about SAGE lately.)

 Annarita Ruberto from Matem@ticaMente presents the article “How heavy the fish?”
 The original post was written in Italian, and here is Google’s translation of the page into English.